-In India there are plenty of government funded loan schemes developed with the aim of helping small and medium business enterprises.
+In India there are plenty of government business loan schemes developed with the aim of helping small and medium business enterprises.
 These schemes are on both central and state level.
 These schemes help entrepreneurs to grow and flourish as SMEs are considered the backbone of Indian economy.

 The Credit Guarantee Fund Scheme for Micro and Small Enterprises

-This scheme was launched by the government of India in the year 2000 to provide monetary assistance to SMEs.
+This business loan scheme was launched by the government of India in the year 2000 to provide monetary assistance to SMEs.
 The loans are collateral-free and both existing and new enterprises are eligible for it.
 Under this scheme, the credit is provided in the form of working capital.
 The term loans up to INR 100 lakhs per borrowing unit.
 This amount is contributed by the government and SIDBI (Small industries development bank of India).
 The ratio in which the contribution is made is 4:1.

 NSIC Government Subsidy for Small Business

 National Small Industries Corporation (NSIC) provides two basic subsidies for small scale businesses.
 They are: